ashok-cm/oci-devops-node-service-helm/README.md

 1. You can name the repo: `node-service`.
 So if you create the repository in the Ashburn region, the path is iad.ocir.io/TENANCY-NAMESPACE/node-express-getting-started
 1. Set the repostiory access to public so that you can pull the container image without authorization, from OKE.
 Under "Actions", choose `Change to public`.

+## Create a Container Registry Helm Repository

+Create a [Container Registry repository](https://docs.oracle.com/en-us/iaas/Content/Registry/Tasks/registrycreatingarepository.htm) for the `helm-repo` container image built in the Managed Build stage.
+1. You can name the repo: `helm-repo`.
+So if you create the repository in the Ashburn region, the path is iad.ocir.io/TENANCY-NAMESPACE/node-service-helm-repo
+1. Set the repostiory access to public so that you can pull the container image without authorization, from OKE.
+Under "Actions", choose `Change to public`.

 ## Create a DevOps Artifact for your container image repository